Hopefully, you are not reading this in the early hours of the morning!

 Yes, but it depends if the trap executes an immediate kill.
 I have had mouse traps capture mice by the tail, and legs.
 I knew a mouse had been caught by the squeaking sounds coming from my attic!

 The important thing is you understand that having mice in your attic is extremely common.
-It is also very important to know WHY mice want to set up home in your attic:
+It is also essential to know WHY mice want to set up home in your attic:

 - Easy access to food